Copolymer: Block copolymers

 A common application of block copolymers is to develop thermoplastic elastomers (TPEs).
-Early commercial TPEs were developed from polyurethranes (TPUs), consisting of alternating soft segments and hard segments, and are used in automative bumpers and snowmobile treads.
+Early commercial TPEs were developed from polyurethranes (TPUs), consisting of alternating soft segments and hard segments, and are used in automotive bumpers and snowmobile treads.
 Styrenic TPEs entered the market later, and are used in footwear, bitumen modification, thermoplastic blending, adhesives, and cable insulation and gaskets.
-Modifying the linkages between the blocks resulted in newer TPEs based on polyesters (TPES) and polyamides (TPAs), used in hose tubing, sport goods, and automative components.
+Modifying the linkages between the blocks resulted in newer TPEs based on polyesters (TPES) and polyamides (TPAs), used in hose tubing, sport goods, and automotive components.

 Amphiphilic block copolymers have the ability to form micelles and nanoparticles.
 Due to this property, amphiphilic block copolymers have garnered much attention in research on vehicles for drug delivery.
 Similarly, amphiphilic block copolymers can be used for the removal of organic contaminants from water either through micelle formation or film preparation.

 Alternating copolymers

 The styrene-maleic acid (SMA) alternating copolymer displays amphiphilicity depending on pH, allowing it to change conformations in different environments.
 Some conformations that SMA can take are random coil formation, compact globular formation, micelles, and nanodiscs.
 SMA has been used as a dispersing agent for dyes and inks, as drug delivery vehicles, and for membrane solubilization.